tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 m = \frac{h'}{h} = \frac{f - v}{f} = \frac{f}{f - u} \tag{6.11}
 \]

+>**note :**
+>The students are advised to refresh themselves with the image tracing for the concave and convex mirrors for various predetermined positions of the object; the position of image, nature of image etc., from 9th Standard, Science Book .
 #### EXAMPLE 6.3

 An object is placed at a distance of $20.0 \, \text{cm}$ from a concave mirror of focal length $15.0 \, \text{cm}$.